 Location: South of Adelaide in South Australia.

-Wine Varieties: McLaren Vale is best known for its dry red wines, especially the Shiraz variety but also Cabernet and Grenache
+Wine Varieties: McLaren Vale is best known for its dry red wines, especially the Shiraz variety, but also Cabernet Sauvignon and Grenache.

 Harvest Season: Summer (January – April)

-There are now over 160 wineries in McLaren Vale with small family-run estates to large expansive companies.
-The Mclaren Vale wineries list includes Wirra Wirra, Coriole and Hugh Hamilton Wines, all with interesting and long-standing viticultural histories.
+There are now over 160 wineries in McLaren Vale, from small family-run estates to large expansive companies.
+The Mclaren Vale wineries list includes Wirra Wirra, Coriole, and Hugh Hamilton Wines, all with interesting and long-standing viticultural histories.
 Tasting fees start from around $5 and can be as much as $15 per person unless you decide to purchase.

-Where to Eat: You can’t beat eating at Coriole Vineyards, with local produce and their very own olive oil which you can also purchase.
+Where to Eat: You can’t beat eating at Coriole Vineyards, with local produce and their very own olive oil, which you can also purchase.
+The Currant Shed is another eatery that specializes in locally sourced ingredients – many from the restaurant’s own garden!

 Adelaide Hills, Australia